Hodjy/Flower-Detector-OpenCV/README.md

 # Flower-Detector-OpenCV
-A program that uses template matching in order to find object (in this case, flowers) in greyscale images.
+A program that uses template matching in order to find object (in this case, flowers) in images.

 In order to run this program, simply download the files and run them with a python IDE.